kuskhan/tiramisu/README.md

 # Tiramisu
 ### Chrome extension for supporting Korean and Japanese fonts to Excalidraw
-> **This extension is NOT an official support from Excalidraw.
+> **This extension is NOT official support from Excalidraw.
 Use it at your own risk.**

 ## Fonts
 - English: default [Virgil](https://virgil.excalidraw.com/) font from [excalidraw.com](https://excalidraw.com/)